Genus bounds for min-max minimal surfaces: Regularity Theory

 \subsection{Preliminary lemmas and notation}

-We will use repeatedly the following estimate due to Schoen.
-See also Colding-Minicozzi for another proof \cite{cmestimates}. \begin{lemma} (Schoen's Curvature Estimates for Stable Surfaces \cite{schoen}) Let $U$ be an open set in a 3-manifold, and $\Sigma_i$ a sequence of stable minimal surfaces in $U$ with $\partial\Sigma\subset\partial U$.
-Then a subsequence of the $\Sigma_i$ converges to a stable minimal surface $\Sigma$ smoothly on compact subsets of $\Sigma$.
-Also
+We will use repeatedly the following estimate due to Schoen \cite{schoen} (cf.\ \cite{W}, \cite{cmestimates}). \begin{lemma} [Schoen's Curvature Estimates for Stable Surfaces \cite{schoen}\cite{cmestimates}] Let $U$ be an open set in a 3-manifold, and $\Sigma_i$ a sequence of stable minimal surfaces in $U$ with $\partial\Sigma_i\subset\partial U$.
+Then a subsequence of $\Sigma_i$ converges to a stable minimal surface $\Sigma$ smoothly on compact subsets of $U$.
+Also for any stable surface $\Gamma\subset U$ with $\partial\Gamma\subset\partial U$, there holds for each $x\in\Gamma$,